 Also, entertainment companies are taking a similar business strategy by releasing content in advance.
 Walt Disney released family-friendly blockbusters three months earlier than planned on its streaming platform Disney+.
 Other businesses too, have launched online services that offer recipes and other skill-building courses.

-3. A shift towards online convenience
+3. Shift towards online convenience.

 Companies have had to shift customers to online channels that previously relied on physical operations because of directives and regulations.
 For instance, membership gyms now offer hundreds of free online home exercise courses.